Blocss/blocss/README.md

 ## How Blocss works

-Blocss is a ‘layered’ framework, derrived from the [SMACSS](http://smacss.com/) style guide.
+Blocss is a ‘layered’ framework, derived from the [SMACSS](http://smacss.com/) style guide.
 The base principle of Blocss’ is levels of extension; each ‘layer’ of code extends the layer below.

 In `blocss/generic/` we find our most generic, low-level styling, things like a clearfix, [normalize.css](http://necolas.github.com/normalize.css/), restart, mixins and any shared styling like margins.